Modelling the galaxy-halo connection with semi-recurrent neural networks: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the UKRI Science and Technology Facilities Council for funding this research.
+The authors would like to thank the anonymous referee for useful suggestions which led to significant improvements in the clarity of the manuscript.
+HGC wishes to thank the UKRI Science and Technology Facilities Council for funding this research.
 We wish to thank the IllustrisTNG project for access to their data and their JupyterLab workspace.